awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ SQS action ]

-The `sns` action lets you send data to an Amazon SQS queue\.
+The Amazon SQS action lets you send data to an Amazon SQS queue\.
 For the list of supported Regions, see [Amazon Simple Queue Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sqs-service.html) in the *Amazon Web Services General Reference*\.

 Amazon Simple Queue Service \(Amazon SQS\) offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components\.
 For more information, see [What is Amazon Simple Queue Service>](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) in the *Amazon Simple Queue Service Developer Guide*\.

+**Note**
+The Amazon SQS action doesn't support [Amazon SQS FIFO \(first in, first out\) topics](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html)\.
+Because the rules engine is a fully distributed service, the messages may not display in a specified order when the  Amazon SQS action is initiated\.

 ------
 #### [ More information \(3\) ]